enigmosity/learn-aws/developer-associate/rds+aurora+elasticache.md

 ## Redis vs Memcached

 ### Redis:
-- multi-Availability Zone with auto-failover
+- multi-availability zone with auto-failover
 - read replicas to scale reads and have high availability
 - data durability using AOF persistence
 - backup and restore features